 Frank E. Petersen Jr., U.S. Marine Corps (1932–2015) — The son of a sugar cane plantation worker, Petersen decided to join the military after Pearl Harbor.
 He enlisted in the Navy in 1950 and, after completing flight training, accepted a commission as a second lieutenant in the Marine Corps.
-The first African-American aviator in the Marines, Petersen flew more than 350 combat missions during the Korean and Vietnam Wars, earning a Distinguished Service Medal, a Distinguished Flying Cross, and a Legion of Merit.
-Later, he became the first black Marine to command a fighter squadron, an air group and a major base.
-He retired from the Marine Corps in 1988 as a three-star lieutenant general — and, in yet another "first," the first black Marine Corps general.
+The first African American aviator in the Marines, Petersen flew more than 350 combat missions during the Korean and Vietnam Wars, earning a Distinguished Service Medal, a Distinguished Flying Cross, and a Legion of Merit.
+Later, he became the first African American Marine to command a fighter squadron, an air group and a major base.
+He retired from the Marine Corps in 1988 as a three-star lieutenant general — and, in yet another "first," the first African American Marine Corps general.
 (Section 33, Grave 4571)

-Spottswood Poles, U.S. Army (1887–1962) — One of the best Negro League baseball players of the early 20th century, Spottswood "Spot" Poles has been called the "black Ty Cobb."
+Spottswood Poles, U.S. Army (1887–1962) — One of the best Negro League baseball players of the early 20th century, Spottswood "Spot" Poles has been called the "Black Ty Cobb."
 Playing for the New York Lincoln Giants, he achieved a batting average of .487 during the 1914 season.
-In 1917, he enlisted in the U.S. Army's 369th Infantry Regiment — a primarily African-American unit attached to the French army, also known as the "Harlem Hellfighters."
+In 1917, he enlisted in the U.S. Army's 369th Infantry Regiment — a primarily African American unit attached to the French army, also known as the "Harlem Rattlers" (their insignia featured a silver rattlensnake).
 Serving in France during World War I, Sgt.
 Poles earned five battle stars and a Purple Heart.
 (Section 42, Grave 2324)

-Tuskegee Airmen — Despite the accomplishments of numerous black civilian aviators during the early 20th century, prior to World War II the U.S. military did not permit African-Americans to become aviators.
-However, responding to pressure from civil rights groups and African-Americans who wanted to fly, in June 1941 the U.S. Army Air Corps launched a training program for black aviators, located at Tuskegee Army Airfield near Tuskegee Institute, a historically black university in Alabama.
+Tuskegee Airmen — In spite of the accomplishments of numerous Black civilian aviators during the early 20th century, prior to World War II the U.S. military did not permit African Americans to become aviators.
+However, in response to a pilot shortage in the United States as well as pressure from civil rights groups, in June 1941 the U.S. Army Air Corps launched an experimental training program for African American aviators, located at Tuskegee Army Airfield near Tuskegee Institute, a historically Black university in Alabama.
 Between 1941 and 1946, 966 African American men completed military pilot training at Tuskegee.
-The "Tuskegee Airmen" completed more than 1,800 missions during World War II, including 351 bomber escort missions and 112 aerial victories.
-A memorial tree stands in Section 46.
+Comprising the 332nd Fighter Group and the 477th Composite Group of the U.S. Army Air Forces, the "Tuskegee Airmen" completed more than 1,800 missions during World War II.
+A memorial tree and plaque stand in Section 46 of the cemetery.
 See the list of Tuskegee Airmen buried at Arlington National Cemetery.

 O.S.B.
 Wall, U.S. Army (1825–1891) — Orindatus Simon Bolivar Wall was the mixed-race son of a white plantation owner and an enslaved woman.
-During the Civil War, he was commissioned as a captain in the U.S. Army, one of the first African-Americans to achieve that rank — and one of approximately 100 black officers during the Civil War.
-After the war, he received a law degree from Howard University, became Washington D.C.'s first black justice of the peace and was elected twice to the city's legislative assembly, representing a white district.
+During the Civil War, he was commissioned as a captain in the U.S. Army, one of the first African Americans to achieve that rank — and one of approximately 100 African American officers during the Civil War.
+After the war, he received a law degree from Howard University, became Washington D.C.'s first African American justice of the peace and was elected twice to the city's legislative assembly, representing a white district.
 (Section 1, Grave 124-B)

 Charles Young, U.S. Army (1864–1922) — Charles Young was born into slavery in 1864 in Kentucky.
 His father, Gabriel Young, escaped and joined the U.S. Colored Troops during the Civil War.
-In 1889, Young became the third African-American to graduate from West Point.
-He served in the Philippine-American War (1899-1902) and subsequently became the first black superintendent of a national park (1903) and the first African-American to attain the rank of colonel (1917).
-Controversy surrounded Col. Young's forced medical retirement in July 1917.
-The War Department claimed that he could no longer serve due to high blood pressure and kidney disease, but its decision likely reflected racial bias, and pressure from southern senators (who worried, as Young rose through the ranks, that he would be placed in command of white troops).
-To demonstrate his fitness to serve, the 53-year-old colonel rode his favorite horse from Ohio to Washington, D.C.
-Young died in 1922, while serving as military attache in Liberia.
-More than 5,000 people attended his memorial service at the Memorial Amphitheater.
+In 1889, Young became the third African American to graduate from West Point.
+He served in the Philippine-American War (1899-1902) and subsequently became the first African American superintendent of a national park (1903) and the first African American to attain the rank of colonel (1917).
+Young died in 1922, while serving as a U.S. military attache in Liberia.
+He was honored with a full military honors memorial service at Arlington.
+Attended by some 5,000 people, it was the fourth service to be held in the newly constructed Memorial Amphitheater.
 (Section 3, Grave 1730-B)